FAQ: What are the differences between Chinese Pure Land Buddhism and Japanese Pure Land Buddhism?

 Chinese Pure Land Buddhism offers a comprehensive approach in Pure Land Buddhism, so Pure Land Buddhism does not seem like an outcast from the rest of Buddhism.
 One can enter it through many different doors, and some people would not interpret it as Christian Buddhism if one studies the Pure Land sutras properly.

-Chinese Pure Land Buddhism also talks about the nine grades of rebirth, and sutra studies are encouraged for more serious practitioners, which seems to be a lack from the schools in Japanese Pure Land Buddhism.
-This is not to criticize the Japanese Pure Land Buddhism, it is still good as it connects many people with Amitabha Buddha, but if you want the whole image of the Pure Land Dharma, then you can look at what Chinese Pure Land Buddhism can offer.
+Chinese Pure Land Buddhism also talks about the nine grades of rebirth, and sutra studies are encouraged for more serious practitioners, which seems lacking in the schools of Japanese Pure Land Buddhism.
+This is not to criticize the Japanese Pure Land Buddhism, it is still good as it connects many people with Amitabha Buddha, but if you want the whole spectrum of the Pure Land Dharma, then you can look at what Chinese Pure Land Buddhism can offer.
 Amituofo.